Reinforcement Learning Using known Invariances: INTRODUCTION

 A key structure prevalent in real-world RL problems is symmetry.
 Many environments exhibit invariance under transformations like rotations, translations, or permutations.
 For instance: Robotic arms often operate in rotationally symmetric workspaces; Autonomous driving scenarios may be invariant to reflections or road mirroring; Strategic games frequently contain symmetries due to interchangeable board configurations.
 By explicitly incorporating these invariances into RL algorithms, we can enhance sample efficiency and generalization by eliminating redundant learning.

 How can known environment symmetries be systematically exploited to enhance sample efficiency and regret guarantees under nonlinear function approximation?
 To address this, we focus on kernel methods, which offer a theoretically tractable framework for modeling nonlinearity.
 Leveraging recent advances in invariant kernels for supervised and bandit learning~\citep{brown2024sample,haasdonk2007invariant,mei2021learning}, we introduce a rigorous theoretical and algorithmic framework for symmetry-aware RL via invariant Reproducing Kernel Hilbert Spaces (RKHSs).
+In this work, we assume that the relevant invariances in the reward and transition dynamics are known a priori, as is common in many structured domains (e.g., robotics, board games, or resource allocation).
+Our approach is complementary to methods that learn invariances from data, such as meta-learning symmetry structures~\citep{zhou2020meta} or learning invariances via marginal-likelihood optimization in Gaussian processes~\citep{van2018learning}, and can naturally incorporate such learned structures when available.

 \paragraph{Contributions:} \begin{enumerate} \item We introduce a symmetry-aware variant of the kernel-based optimistic least-squares value iteration (LSVI) algorithm~\citep{yang2020provably}, incorporating group invariances in both reward and transition dynamics via a totally invariant kernel. \item We provide a theoretical analysis of LSVI with totally invariant kernels, and give new bounds on the covering number of the function class of target $Q$-functions, which we translate into novel, symmetry-aware bounds on sample complexity.
 To our knowledge, this is the first theoretical analysis of the gains in sample complexity achieved in RL due to incorporating symmetries into the algorithmic design. \item Finally, we validate our theoretical findings through a series of experiments where natural geometric symmetry occurs in the MDP, demonstrating that incorporating prior knowledge of invariance into the kernel yields substantial gains in sample complexity. \end{enumerate}